Here's why you should update your iPhone right now

 It can be easy to forget about iPhone updates, especially as Apple's phones will generally work to keep themselves updated.
-But the staggered rollout of the latest tweaks and patches means that you may have to take matters into your own hands with updating your iPhone.
+But the staggered rollout of the latest tweaks and patches means that you may have to take matters into your own hands when it comes to updating your iPhone.
 And you really should do that for the latest iOS 15 update.

 If you're not on iOS 15.4 yet because you disabled automatic updates or you simply ignore your iPhone’s notifications to apply the update, you may have missed out on its best feature: Face ID now works when you're wearing a mask. it's surprisingly well implemented and may even bypass the need for the iPhone 14 to have Touch ID —something that this fall's phones may not offer.